BleakBluets/BaiGfe/README.md

 # BaiGfe

-Remove Mandatory Login of GeForce Experience - v3.27.0.112
+Remove mandatory login for GeForce Experience - v3.27.0.112

 ## How to Remove Mandatory Login

-There are three methods for modifying the target file.
+There are two methods for modifying the target file.
 Before replacing or modifying this file, create a backup.

 In File Explorer, go to: